Everybody wants a piece of Landau.

 Towns: the beloved refuge of the wayward adventurer.
 In the towns of Lord of the Sword, you talk to the villager to figure out where to go next.
 That’s it, and yes, I said the villager.
 There’s only one villager in each town, and while talking to them raises your health if you’re low, the towns serve little purpose otherwise.
 No shops or bars or comely wenches to flirt with – no atmosphere, in other words.
 I suppose you could consider the towns a stopgap in between the more treacherous regions of Baljinya, especially since the game doesn’t have a pause feature.
 All in all, though, towns are worthless.

-This is an evil tree.
+And this is an evil tree.
 He kinda looks like a festering scab.

 Landau’s adept controls aside, Lord of the Sword is the epitome of a mediocre adventure.
 I hesitate to even use the term ‘adventure.’
 The game plays more like a non-linear Altered Beast, the much-reviled action arcade game that came packed with the original Genesis.
 Now, Altered Beast was a cheesy game, no question, but at least it never pretended that it was anything more than an arcade game.
 Lord of the Sword takes RPG trappings and crafts a perfectly pointless action title out of them.
 True heroes, look elsewhere for thy entertainment.